dansinker/tacofancy/base_layers/asian_marinade.md

 * 1 teaspoon paprika
 * Some chopped cilantro

-Mix with sliced tofu or pork, marinade for 30 minutes and quickly sautee.
+Mix with sliced tofu or pork, marinate for 30 minutes and quickly sauté.